mattaperkins/2FA_Sidecar/README.md

 1.5 Good working copy with basic cleanup.
 1.10 Includes new PIN for access after bootup.
 1.11 Added the mini 2 key version with slight change to the code to select at compile time.
+1.13 Make some changes to clean thing up and allow manual entry of time via serial in the future
 </pre>

 <p>